ehudkleinsde/CloudTrailIngestor/README.txt

 https://github.com/ehudkleinsde/CloudTrailIngestor/tree/redis

 # System Components:
-1. CloudTrailIngestor - REST API, sends CloudTrail events to a Kafka topic after schema validation and (simple) dedup.
+1. CloudTrailIngestor - REST API, sends CloudTrail events to a Kafka topic after schema validation and dedup against a local in-mem cache with 1hr TTL, and Redis cache.

-2. Anomaly Detection backgroud service - has multiple instances of 2 kinds of worker threads, simulating 2 different anomalies detection types.
+2. Anomaly Detection backgroud service - runs 2 kinds of anomaly detectors, simulating 2 different anomalies detection types.
-It runs multiple worker threads for AnomalyType1 and AnomalyType2.
-These threads read events from Kafka and process them.
-They writes results to db when score > 0.
-They can perform dedup based on data in the db but currently this is commented out and dedup is only done on API side.
+Each anomaly detector runs multiple threads (hard coded 20 for demonstration purposes).

-3. CloudTrailProvider - For stress testing the system.
+3. CloudTrailProvider - For benchmark/stress test.
 Randomly generates and pushes CloudTrail events to the ingestor api at a high rate.

-4. Dedup - Done based on the combination of EventType and EventID, only for events arriving less than 1hr apart.
-	a.
-CloudTrailIngestor has an in-mem cache with 1hr TTL.
-Consumes about 1GB of RAM for every 1M unique messages.
-	b.
-Anomaly Detection Workers - can check if an event already has a processing result in the db, and avoid recalculating.
-	DB is indexed appropriatley to support this. (currently commented out).
-This doesnt help in case the event's anomaly score is 0.
+(set to push 200K events via 2 concurrent worker threads.
+Its possible to run the program numerous times in Docker to ingest more events).

-# Stress Test results:
+# Throughput acheived - stress test results:
 On an i7-13700K cpu desktop machine, 128GB DDR4 3600GHz, PCIe4 SSD nvme 7GB/s 1M IOPS,
-Kafka set up with a topic, 40 partitions, 2 consumer groups:
+Kafka set up with a topic, 40 partitions, 2 consumer groups, and Redis with all default settings, both simgle nodes:

-Single anomaly type, 20 detection worker threads:
-1. Pushing 1M randomly generated CloudTrail events through a single REST api app, via 2 concurrent pusher threads, into Kafka, took 95sec, 10.5k events per second.
-2. Total processing time, until finishing generating 1M records on MongoDB, took 108sec, 9.25k events per second.

-Two anomaly types, 20 worker threads each (40 total):
-1. Pushing all CloudTrail events - same as above
-2. Total processing time, generating 2M records on MongoDB, took 204sec, ~5k events per second (linear).

-All events were written to the DB on all runs.

 # Setup instructions:
 1. Install MongoDB Compass UI tool - https://www.mongodb.com/try/download/compass, so you can watch anomalies written to the db at real time.